 What’s even more distressing is that not getting your website in compliance can lead to you being sued again.
 And again.

 Want more bad news?
 The ADA law falls under the concept of strict liability, so claiming ignorance won’t save you.
 And last, you own the website, therefore your web provider is not liable, you are.

 It bears repeating that the risk you’re taking by ignoring ADA regulations and having your website be inaccessible is relatively low, but that risk is growing every day.

 A few years ago, the vast majority of businesses being sued had brick and mortar counterparts, and their websites were considered an extension of their business, thus fair game.
 But that changed in 2017 when Blue Apron, an online-only retailer, was sued.
 Now, more and more web-only businesses are being targeted.

 Maybe you think your business is small and won’t be noticed, but again that is not the case.
 In fact, more than 15% of current lawsuits are against small business, and that number is growing – most likely because they may be less inclined to fight, and quickly settle.

 But there is a solution!
 We at FYWN are experts in creating and remediating websites so you never see that dreaded demand letter.
 We know how to audit your website for ADA compliance, using the same tools certain law firms use to find violations.
 The difference is, we’ll alert you to them and fix them, not sue you for something that isn’t your fault.

 Remediating (or even rebuilding) your website will cost far less than the alternative could potentially cost you.
+In many cases, an AI driven overlay is an option that is significantly less costly.
 The difference may be your business itself.

 The first step to getting your website ADA compliant is to schedule a FREE website ADA audit.
 We’ll audit your site and send you a report, we’ll even go over it with you if you like.
 Then, the next step is up to you.